 Please share it with someone you know so they don’t have to use dangerous chemicals so care for their skin.

-How to Make a Simple Clay Face Mask with Essential Oils
+How to DIY Make Scented Lotion with Essential Oils

 Before You Go, See What’s New On The Blog